 1 Tbs ginger powder

 1 1/2 L vegetables stock, bought, plus extra

 chili flakes (OPT)

 Preheat oven 190 degrees C. Line tray with foil.
 Then place the vegetables pieces on tray and drizzle oil over it.
 Put in oven roast till cook about 20 minutes; carrots another 5 minutes.
-Meantime, drain, rinse chickpeas.
+Meantime, cook chickpeas until softened.

 Once it’s done, and cool down put in batches to the blender with tomatoes, and chili.
 Then blend till smooth.
 Next use a medium pot heat oil on medium heat for 1 minutes.
 Add garlic, ginger and turmeric, stirring constantly about 3 minutes.